Real Canadian Liberal

 Civil/Political Liberty - the measure of an individual citizen's ability to exercise their civil liberties without interference.
 In a highly competitive economic environment, workers have significant market power, hurting employers who exert pressure on individual workers for their political views or actions.
 This incentivises employers to resist state pressures to censor individual opinion or political activity.
 In a highly concentrated economic environment, employees have little market power, removing employer's motivation to resist political censorship or coercion.
 Absent this incentive, employers become susceptible to political intimidation and tend toward enforcing partisan political policies and opinions.

 In summary, the tendency toward industrial concentration is damaging to workers (labour) and political freedom.
 It increases wealth inequality and causes economic stagnation.
 This is not free market capitalism (liberal economics) but corporatism or crony capitalism.
-Given time and malicious political intent, corporatism opens up opportunity for authoritarian political ideologies to seize control of the political and economic environment, suspending liberal democracy and the protection of fundamental human rights, civil liberties and economic liberty.
+Given time and malicious political intent, corporatism opens up opportunity for authoritarian political ideologies to seize control of the political and economic environment, suspending constitutional governance and the protection of human rights, civil liberties and economic liberties.

 Reading List: